-In Australia, laws that legalise voluntary assisted dying (VAD) have been passed in all States - Victoria, Western Australia, Tasmania, South Australia, Queensland and New South Wales.
+In Australia, laws that legalise voluntary assisted dying (VAD) are operating in all States - Victoria, Western Australia, Tasmania, South Australia, Queensland and New South Wales.
 This factsheet provides an overview of these laws.
 For detailed information about the law on VAD in your State visit End of Life Law in Australia (https://end-of-life.qut.edu.au/assisteddying).